 Tip: If you get tired of watching the skaters, go for a walk on “calle Joaquin Costa” to see some street art.

 12. Spend an evening in the Gracia neighborhood in one of the many bars or have a drink in the open air in the Plaça del Sol.

 Tip: Go to Plaça del Diamant if the Plaça del Sol is too crowded.

 13. See Messi score a hat-trick in the Camp Nou stadium.

 Tip: Pay attention to the “independence” chantings at the 17 minutes and 14 seconds mark.

-15. See a movie in its original language at cinema Verdi in the neighbourhood of Gracia, or for a few euros a film d’essay at the Filmoteca (Raval)
+15. See a movie in its original language at cinema Verdi in the neighborhood of Gracia, or for a few euros a film d’essay at the Filmoteca (Raval).